Description

 Using this definition on our asset we see for example:

-• Compared with SPY (0.74) in the period of the last 3 years, the ratio of annual return and downside deviation of -0.02 is smaller, thus worse.
+• Compared with the benchmark SPY (0.84) in the period of the last 5 years, the excess return divided by the downside deviation of 0.22 of NetEase is lower, thus worse.

 Ulcer: